-A while ago we brought to your attention the most popular and prolific contemporary Romanian authors translated into English (but not only), and mentioned two of the most representative women writers, Gabriela Adameșteanu and Ioana Pârvulescu, but it’s time you met a bunch of several others, whose works are available in translation, mostly in European languages, but not only.
+We brought some contemporary Romanian women writers to your attention a while ago, when we talked about the most popular and prolific contemporary Romanian authors translated into English (but not only), and mentioned two of the most representative women writers, Gabriela Adameșteanu and Ioana Pârvulescu, but it’s time you met a bunch of several others, whose works are available in translation, mostly in European languages, but not only.

 Born in 1968, Ilis holds a PhD in philology and started writing as a teenager.
 However, her first book, a collection of haikus, was published in her early 30s and came as a result of her scholarly interest in Japan.
 Florina Ilis continued with novels, her most recent one, published in 2018, being Cartea numerilor (The Book of Numbers), but she also tried her hand at plays and essays.

 Her most famous novel to date, Cruciada copiilor (The Children’s Crusade), published in 2005, was a huge success with both critics and readers, being considered the best book of the year and subsequently winning numerous prizes in Romania and abroad.
 With a nod to the famous failed medieval children’s crusade, Florina Ilis’s novel follows a train ride taken by a group of children and teachers on their way to the seaside, and manages to create a unique and vivid image of a world dominated by the media.
 The novel has been so far translated into French, Spanish, Italian, Hungarian, Serbian and Hebrew.

 Novelist, professor and scriptwriter, Doina Ruști (b.
 1957) is one of the most prolific contemporary Romanian women writers, having been awarded numerous times for her body of work.
 With a strong passion for history, her work is thematically diverse and she is renowned for her solid, epic novels.